heltonx/idc-ms-chatgpt/README.md

 -------

-voltando ao processo
+getting back to the process

-cd .. (voltar para a pasta idc-ms-chatgpt)
+cd .. (get bach to the directory idc-ms-chatgpt)

-processo de criar conta na openia e puxar a APIKey anotar aqui criar conta no openia https://platform.openai.com/ personal view api keys create new secret key copiar a key
+creating account in the openia and copy API, notes here: create account https://platform.openai.com/ personal view api keys create new secret key copy the a key

-ou também ver o uso, no menu usage
+or, also, check the usage, in the menu usage

-e colocar a api no campo value do deployment do arquivo do chatservice, exemplo:
+and put the api at field value, in the deployment yaml of the chatservice, example:
 name: OPENAI_API_KEY
 value: "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"

 kubectl apply -f k8s/deploy-chatservice2.yaml